andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-02-25-Vigilant-MVP-case-of-this-blog.md

-That's when my weekend ended and, still having nothing to show for a site, I felt sad and disappointed.
+That's when my weekend ended and, still having nothing to show for it, I felt sad and disappointed.
 I gave up and decided that _if_ I even were to get new site, I will hire a professional to do it.
 Some weeks later I even started making a tech spec to post on a freelance exchange.
 Including the fancy pagination et al, of course.

 There was a slight problem though.
 I noticed a strange thing: it was really hard for me to describe in technical language what was required.
 Interesting.
 How come?